brunomacedo-coxbr/websocket/README.md

 ### WebSocket Server (`web-server`)

-The server uses Express and Socket.IO to handle WebSocket connections and serve an HTML file.
+The server uses Express and WebSocket to handle WebSocket connections and serve an HTML file.

 - **Port:** 4000
 - **CORS Configuration:** Allows requests from `http://localhost:9000`